 Local, state, regional, national or global events such as war, acts of terrorism, the spread of infectious illness or other public health issues, recessions, or other events could have a significant impact on the Fund and its investments and could result in decreases to the Fund's net asset value.
+On October 7, 2023, Hamas launched a significant attack on Israel from the Gaza Strip.
+The extent and duration of the Israel-Hamas war and any related economic and market impacts are impossible to predict but may be significant and may negatively impact the global economy.
 Political, geopolitical, natural and other events, including war, terrorism, trade disputes, government shutdowns, market closures, natural and environmental disasters, epidemics, pandemics and other public health crises and related events and governments' reactions to such events have led, and in the future may lead, to economic uncertainty, decreased economic activity, increased market volatility and other disruptive effects on U.S. and global economies and markets.
 Such events may have significant adverse direct or indirect effects on the Fund and its investments.
 For example, a widespread health crisis such as a global pandemic could cause substantial market volatility, exchange trading suspensions and closures, impact the ability to complete redemptions, and affect Fund performance.
 A health crisis may exacerbate other pre-existing political, social and economic risks.
 In addition, the increasing interconnectedness of markets around the world may result in many markets being affected by events or conditions in a single country or region or events affecting a single or small number of issuers.